montillall/PyBer_Analysis/README.md

 The summary of the data provides the following observations:
 * There is a higher demand for rides in suburban and rural cities than urban cities compared to the total drivers available.
-* Urban cities have a ratio of about 2 drivers per ride, (less rides compared to available drivers).
+* Urban cities have a ratio of about 2 drivers per ride, (more drivers than required rides).
 * The average fares per ride and per driver is higher in rural and suburban cities compared to the urban cities, due to the higher ride demand compared to available drivers.
 * Total fare revenue is higher in urban cities compared to suburban and rural cities, due to the total amount of rides (61% higher than suburban and 92% higher than rural).
 See weekly total fare by city plot.
 ![](analysis/Weekly_total_fare.png)